 Q: What’s easier for you, writing the rough draft or editing?

-A: Definitely editing.
+A: Definitely the rough draft.
 Rough drafts come out in a rush—you go through and get the story out of your head.
 It can be very stream-of-consciousness, at least for me.
 But that means, when you go back to edit, you find and have to fix, all of the rough spots.

-Q: Who is your favorite character Shadow King and why?
+Q: Do you have a favorite character and why?

 Q: What can you tell us about your upcoming works?